 Money expert Clark Howard hates most annuities.
-He’s even called “annuity” a “curse word” on his podcast.
+He even calls “annuity” a “curse word” on his podcast.

 However, there are often exceptions to rules.
 And that’s the case here.
 Clark embraces immediate payout annuities and longevity annuities as legitimate options for some people.

-With an immediate payout, you’re creating your own pension plan.
+With an immediate payout, you are creating your own pension plan.

-Immediate payout annuities involve your giving an insurance company a one-time lump sum — typically a minimum of $100,000.
+Immediate payout annuities involve giving an insurance company a one-time lump sum — typically a minimum of $100,000.
 Then you start receiving payouts monthly, quarterly or yearly.
-Those start within one year and usually within one month.
+These annuities usually start paying out within one month and always within one year.

-Especially if you have a nice pile of money in a 401(k) or IRA, an immediate payout annuity can take away the anxiety of potential market volatility by guaranteeing you a certain income stream alongside your Social Security benefits.
+However, if you have a nice pile of money in a 401(k) or IRA, an immediate payout annuity can take away the anxiety of market volatility by guaranteeing you a certain income stream.
+This may give you added peace of mind alongside your Social Security benefits.

 “The beauty of the immediate payout annuity is it’s like setting up your own pension,” Clark says.
-“For whatever money you put into it, you’re going to have your own made-to-order pension that gives you a check every month for as long as you live.”
+“For whatever money you put into it, you’re going to have your own made-to-order pension.”

-Despite a dip in the life expectancy of Americans in the last couple of years, influenced by COVID-19, the longer-term trend is for us to live to increasingly older ages.
+Despite a dip in the life expectancy of Americans influenced by COVID-19, the longer-term trend is for us to live to increasingly older ages.

 As of 2019, 65-year-old women in the United States could expect to live, on average, until 86.
 The number of people living to be 100 years old is climbing as well.